gomezperalta/CrystMaker/README.md

 # CrystMaker
 This is a python program to generate xyz-files of crystal compounds.
-As input data you only need a cif file. xyz-files are useful to display an image of the crystal compounds in other programs such as VMD (Free, <a href="https://www.ks.uiuc.edu/Research/vmd/">link here</a>).
+As input data you only need a cif file.
+The xyz-files are useful to display an image of the crystal compounds in other programs such as VMD (Free, <a href="https://www.ks.uiuc.edu/Research/vmd/">link here</a>).

 The code was done in Linux and uses the Python module 'pymatgen'.
 Please, check in the pymatgen documentation if this module is available for MacOs or Windows.